Justin Turner Preview, Player Props: Red Sox vs. Astros

 Justin Turner At The Plate

-- Among the qualified batters in MLB play, his batting average ranks 16th, his on-base percentage ranks 24th, and he is 28th in the league in slugging.
+- Among qualifying hitters in baseball, his batting average ranks 15th, his on-base percentage ranks 24th, and he is 29th in the league in slugging.

+- In 72.6% of his 113 games this season, Turner has picked up at least one hit.
+He's also had 39 multi-hit games.

-- Turner has driven home a run in 50 games this season (44.6%), including more than one RBI in 17.9% of his games and producing three or more of his team's runs on five occasions..
+- Turner has had an RBI in 51 games this season (45.1%), including 21 multi-RBI outings (18.6%).
+He has also driven in three or more of his team's runs in five contests.

+- In 56 of 113 games this year, he has scored, and 13 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.